dyerc/craft-flux/docs/get-started/transforming-images.md

 # Transform Parameters

 Flux aims to be a drop-in replacement for Craft's own built in image transforms.
-At present, focal points defined through the Craft assets area are not supported.
 You can transform your assets with Flux in any of the following ways:

 Directly within a template: